 Come Matter Here: Your Invitation to Be Here in a Getting There World by Hannah Brencher brings us an important message: “Be where your feet are.”
 Stay, go deep with others and make a difference where you are.
+Read on for some thoughts on this encouraging book.

 We often tend toward spending our lives waiting for the next big thing, that call to a certain place or event in our lives.
 So few stay put and make a difference right where they are.